katcipis/katcipis.github.io/content/blog/mux-channels-go.md

 in Go was in Russ Cox blog post
-[My Go Resolutions for 2017](https://research.swtch.com/go2017), it was a very brief mention in the section regarding generics in Go (no, there is no way I'm not going to touch that =P):
+[My Go Resolutions for 2017](https://research.swtch.com/go2017), it was a very brief mention in the section regarding generics in Go (no, there is no way I'm not going to touch that subject here =P):

 ```
 Personally, I would like to be able to write general channel-processing functions like: